Concerned you have a problem with fleas? Don't worry at Termitrust we know fleas so you don't have to.

 The cat flea is by far the most common species in Australia, and ironically is the most likely to be responsible for infecting both dogs and humans.

 A female flea will lay eggs on a host which then hatch into larvae and move away into carpets, cracks in floorboards or soil.
 The larvae feed on organic matter and then spin a silk cocoon and enter the pupal stage.
 If conditions are not favourable larvae can live for 200 days while pupae can lay dormant for up to a year.
-This explains sudden infestations in areas that have been empty for a period before being re-occupied.
+This can make cat fleas particularly difficult to control & can explain sudden infestations in areas that have been empty for a period before being re-occupied.
 Vibrations from a potential food source is a trigger for the fleas to hatch.

-Effectively treating flea infestations requires a dual approach.
-Following a thorough inspection of the affected area and extent of the problem, we use an approved dusting and/or spray treatment both internally and externally.
-The treatment has residual benefits and will continue to remain effective over time.
+Effectively controlling flea infestations requires a dual approach.
+Following a thorough inspection of the affected area and extent of the problem, we use an approved flea dusting and/or spray treatment both internally and externally.
+This flea control treatment has residual benefits and will continue to remain effective at controlling fleas over time.

-Secondly and no less important, are a series of strict housekeeping and pet grooming practices which should be adopted to reduce further infestations.
+Secondly and no less important, are a series of strict housekeeping and pet grooming practices which should be adopted to reduce further infestations & control fleas.
 Termitrust provides professional advice on these practices as part of our overall flea control services.